top of page

 How Do Limited Company Directors Get Paid?

 Most directors tend to be shareholders too, so they both own the company as a shareholder and run it as a director.
 This means limited company directors can get paid in two ways – through a salary and in dividends.
 We discuss each below as well as the options for combining both.
+For expert guidance on dividend declarations and tax implications, don’t hesitate to get in touch.
+At Lava Sky Accounting, we’re here to help you stay compliant and keep your business financially secure.

 Personal Allowance